Owl City: 2012–2013: The Midsummer Station

 On January 2, 2012, Young wrote an entry on his blog regarding his fourth full-length album.
 Young said that he would be collaborating with more producers and songwriters, saying that his new record "Marks a flying leap in this direction".
 In an interview with Billboard, Young revealed that the new album is around 80–85% complete, and that Dr. Luke, JR Rotem, Norwegian production team Stargate, Brian Kennedy and Emily Wright are involved with the production of the album.
 Young expected the album to be released around the summer of 2012.
 Speaking about his decision on adding outside collaboration, Young wanted "to experiment with other people."

 Young, along with Jewel and Jay Sean, released a song in promotion of the Child Hunger Ends Here campaign by ConAgra Foods entitled "Here's Hope".
+He also released a set of covers, "Home of the Blues" by Johnny Cash and "Garden Party" by Rick Nelson.
 On April 17, 2012, "Dementia", a song by Young which was included on his upcoming album surfaced onto the internet and features additional vocals by Mark Hoppus of Blink-182.
 The song later premiered via Alternative Press on May 10.

 Young released a new EP, Shooting Star, on May 15 and features four songs off his upcoming album, so that fans a could get clear taste of what the album would sound like.
 The EP spawned the single, "Shooting Star" which peaked at number 36 on the US Hot Christian Songs chart.
-On May 24, 2012, Young announced on Twitter that Owl City's fourth studio album would be titled The Midsummer Station.
+Soon after, Young announced that Owl City's fourth studio album would be titled The Midsummer Station.
 The album was originally planned to have a release date of August 14, 2012, however, was pushed back to August 17, while the UK release date would be brought to August 20.
+He toured in July and August, to promote the upcoming album and was joined by Jayme Dee as support.
 The album peaked at number seven on the Billboard 200, selling 30,000 copies in its first week.
 Additionally, the album peaked at number one on the Canadian Albums Chart with first week sales of 3,700 copies.